DrCopyPaste/RoutinR/Readme.md

 - https://learn.microsoft.com/en-us/dotnet/maui/xaml/fundamentals/mvvm?view=net-maui-7.0#commanding
 - https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection

+# Features
+- Hit the Punch Clock Button to start tracking time
+- a stopwatch like clock appears showing the total current running time
+- current starting time is shown
+- Hit the Punch Clock Button again to stop tracking time and log it
+- previous start and end time are shown

 # ToDo
+i. test timespan formatstrings ii. save current start time to preferences/ other when starting to restore it when restarting (gets reset on stopping, since that should persist to db/ other) iii. persist logged times to a "real" db

-1. Application can toggle tracking time and not tracking time
-2. Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)
+done 1.
+Application can toggle tracking time and not tracking time done 2.
+Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)
 3. The internal collection of start- and stop-times can be persisted/ exported (json, database, sth. else?)

 4. Work-Items can be created